 - Quotes: Get professionals (we recommend at least three) to provide system designs and costs.

 - Review and apply: Double-check everything.
-Home Energy Scotland can help with interest-free loans to help pay for the work.
+Home Energy Scotland can help with grants and interest-free loans to help pay for the work.

-- Heat Pump Installation: Once you have a loan offer, work can start.
+- Heat pump installation: Once you have a funding offer, work can start.

 - Completion: Review the work, collect invoices and your Microgeneration Certification Scheme (MCS) certificate.
 Get a post-installation Energy Performance Certificate (EPC).

-- Funding: Claim the loan funds, apply for the Renewable Heat Incentive (RHI), maintain your heat pump and enjoy low carbon heating.
+- Funding: Claim any funding, maintain your heat pump and enjoy low carbon heating.

 Let's look at each one in more detail.
 You can also download and print our handy Heat Pump Installation checklist.